hbrouwer/coals/README.markdown

 Disclaimer
 ----------

-I released the code "as is"; that is, in the state I used it for the modeling work in my [PhD thesis](http://dissertations.ub.rug.nl/faculties/arts/2014/h.brouwer/?pLanguage=en).
+I released the code "as is"; that is, in the state in which I used it for the modeling work in my [PhD thesis](http://dissertations.ub.rug.nl/faculties/arts/2014/h.brouwer/?pLanguage=en).
+As such, it does what it has to do, but there is still a lot of room for improvement.

 Usage
 -----